yurivin/pay-api-test/ReadMe.md

 We will not throw exception if customer sends money to incorrect recipient id.
 Here it works this way, just like in blockchain and may be adjusted.

 Also Validation of parameters does not happen.
 Just because "keep it simple" requirement.
 So one of the way to implement validation is using standart validation api realisation.

+Versioning of balance changes and transactional feature also not implemented because of "kepp it simple requirement".